WHERE TO START

 Prospective beekeepers are advised to seek as much information as possible about bees.

 See our Helpful Links page for recommended sources of information.
-We also recommend the books Starting with Bees and Practical Beekeeping in New Zealand.
+We also recommend the book Practical Beekeeping in New Zealand.

 The best way to get started in beekeeping is by going along to your local beekeeping club, as many have operating beehives to visit on field days, or may run beekeeping courses.
 A list of clubs around the country affiliated with Apiculture New Zealand can be found.